2025 Ohio Education

 Ohio School Options enrollment by educational model table

-Sources: All data are for 2022-23 and drawn from various sources from Ohio DEW.
+Source: All data are for 2023-24 and drawn from various sources from Ohio DEW.

 Ohio School Options public charter schools table